luckinet/ontologics/vignettes/conversion_to_rdf.md

 ## RDS 2 RDF

-If we take a look at the tabular pattern of a Data.Frame that contains all concepts/classes in the ontology, we see that the first column holds the concept-ID and in the other columns state facts about this ID:
+Internally, the ontology is stored in an RDS objects that holds five tables (see [ontology database description](ontology_database_description.md)).
+If we take a look at subsets of the two particular tables *harmonised concepts* and *harmonised classes* from the ontology, we see that the first column holds an ID and in the other columns state facts about this ID:

 __Concept table:__